Your Autoregressive Model Already Reveals the Causal Graph: Algorithm: Parallel Causal Discovery

 To parallelize the Monte-Carlo estimation (Eq.~\eqref{eq:cmi_theorique}) and counterfactual sampling (Eq.~\ref{eq:lagged_info_gain}) we avoid computing the CMI for the full trajectory \(x_{0:t-1}\) but a truncated version, called \emph{context} as

 We argue that it makes it possible to parallelize the CI-tests by having one common dimension for the sampling and renders the problem feasible on GPUs.
 We usually take \(c = \text{max}(0.1L, 20)\) in our experiments.
-Although it might break Markovianity for long sequence, empirical results show robustness to this truncation.
+Although it might break Markovianity for long sequences, empirical results show robustness to this truncation.
 We provide ablation to unseen sequence lengths during training and show our method to be robust to high delayed effects in Fig~\ref{fig:main_results}. \paragraph{Sparse Approximation} For each time step \(t\), we must perform \(t\) CI-tests (one for every potential lag per step).
 Thus, for a sequence of length \(L\), the total number of CI-tests is given by \(\sum^L_{t=1} t = \frac{L(L+1)}{2}\) which grows quadratically with the sequence length.
 As a result, even on multiple GPUs, it becomes tricky to infer for long sequences \(L > 100\).

-To solve this, we propose a \emph{sparse variant} for which we bound the lagged effects of previous events on future events up to a memory \(m\) (Assumption~\ref{assumption:bounded_lagged_effects}).
-Thus the DGP \(\{X_t\}\) becomes an \(m\)-order Markov chain.
-With \(m \ll L\), TRACE scales linearly with the sequence length \(L\).
-The memory complexity transitions from:
+To solve this, we propose a \emph{sparse variant} for which we bound the lagged effects of previous events on future events up to a memory \(m\).
+With \(m \ll L\), TRACE scales linearly with the sequence length \(L\):